stevebarakat/Minimoog/docs/aux-output.md

 # Aux Output Feature

-The aux output feature provides a secondary audio output that can be routed to other audio nodes or external devices.
-This allows for flexible audio routing and monitoring capabilities.
+The aux output feature is **mocked** by routing to Reverb and Delay effects instead of creating a true separate audio path.

 ## Overview

 The aux output consists of:

-- A volume control (0-10 scale)
+- A volume control (0-10 scale) for aux output level
-- An enable/disable switch
+- An enable/disable switch to activate/deactivate the aux output
-- An audio output node that can be connected to other audio processing chains
+- **Mocked routing** to Reverb and Delay effects instead of separate audio path
+- Independent control from the main output

 ## Implementation